-% Neighborhood # Parcels % of Total 2020 AV 2021 AV Change 510-60 7 3% \$265,175,200 \$302,357,000 14.02%
+Neighborhood # Parcels % of Total 2021 AV 2022 AV % Change 510-60 7 3.23% \$302,357,000 \$329,565,800 9.00%

-Area 510-70: Kirkland Totem Lake
+Area 510-70: Seattle and South King County

-Neighborhood 510-70 is defined as those High-Tech/Flex buildings located within the Seattle, Kent, Auburn, Tukwila, and Federal Way neighborhoods.
-It demonstrates the market preferences with a concentration of Tech Flex properties to the Bellevue/Eastside.
-Within geographic area 520-70, 13 parcels are part of the High-Tech/Flex specialty.
-The largest is the International Headquarters of the Weyerhaeuser Corporation in Federal Way, a 420-acre campus that includes the Rhododendron Species Botanical Garden and the Pacific Bonsai Museum.
-With its move to the Pioneer Square area in Seattle and completion of construction at 200 Occidental, the campus was sold under a leaseback provision to the Weyerhaeuser Corporation for occupancy of several buildings that will continue for several more years.
+Neighborhood 510-70 is defined as those High-Tech/Flex buildings located within the cities of Seattle, Kent, Auburn, Tukwila, and Federal Way.
+It demonstrates the market preferences with a concentration of Tech Flex properties in the Bellevue/Eastside.
+There are 12 parcels within geographic area 510-70, the largest of which is the International Headquarters of the Weyerhaeuser Corporation in Federal Way.
+This 420-acre campus includes the Rhododendron Species Botanical Garden and the Pacific Bonsai Museum.
+With its move to the Pioneer Square area in Seattle and completion at 200 Occidental, it sold under a multi-parcel sale with a leaseback provision to the Weyerhaeuser Corporation for occupancy of several buildings that will continue for several more years.
 Both the garden and museum will remain on campus.